GillesLeh/Heat_Transfert_Polar_Convection/README.md

 ⤴️ [_back to code description_](#code-description)

 ## Equation of Conservation of Linear Momentum
-We use a force balance to understand the pressure, dynamic stresses, and gravity forces acting on the mantle.
-Since the mantle is highly viscous, we don't need to consider the effects of inertia.
-The Navier-Stokes equations are used to describe the behavior of the material, including its elasticity and viscosity.
-These equations help us understand the specific mechanical properties of the mantle's materials.
-By relating velocity and strain rate, we can understand how the mantle rock moves and deforms.
+The conservation of linear momentum equation is used to describe the change in velocity and pressure of a moving fluid.
+Due to the high viscosity of the mantle, we can here ignore inertial forces (Turcotte et al., 2002)

 $\frac{dV_r}{dt}= \frac{1}{\rho}(\frac{\delta\sigma_{rr}}{\delta r} + \frac{1}{r}\frac{\delta\tau_{r\varphi}}{\delta\varphi} + \frac{\Delta\sigma}{r} -\rho fg)$